aws-samples/aws-secure-environment-accelerator/docs/installation/index.md

 8. Detach **_ALL_** SCPs (except `FullAWSAccess` which remains in place) from all OU's and accounts before proceeding
    - Installation **will fail** if this step is skipped

-### 2.4.
-Deploy the Accelerator Installer Stack
+## 1.3.
+Installation

-1. You can find the latest release in the repository [here:](https://github.com/aws-samples/aws-secure-environment-accelerator/releases)
+1. You can find the latest release in the repository [here](https://github.com/aws-samples/aws-secure-environment-accelerator/releases).
 2. Download the CloudFormation template `AcceleratorInstaller.template.json` for the release you plan to install
 3. Use the template to deploy a new stack in your AWS account
 4. **_Make sure you are in `ca-central-1` (or your desired primary or control region)_**